CadenzaProject/cadenzaproject.github.io/docs/icassp_2024/icassp_2024_intro.md

 :::

 # Overview
-Someone with a hearing loss is listening to music via their hearing aids or headphones.
+Someone with a hearing loss is listening to music via their hearing aids.
 The challenge is to develop a signal processing system that allows a personalised rebalancing of the music to improve the listening experience, for example by amplifying the vocals relative to the sound of the band.
 One approach to this would be to a demix the music and then apply gains to the separated tracks to change the balance when the music is downmixed to stereo.